 Number eight of the 10 Pardot HACKS refers to sales.
 Sales team members can send individual, 1:1 emails to prospects, all from the prospect record.

 Why would they do this?
 Because the standard sales list is impersonal and full of templates.

-Using a 1:1, a Sales professional can craft an email directly for a prospect. it can be 100% personalised and therefore could be used at a crucial moment of the buyer’s journey.
+Using a 1:1, a Sales professional can craft an email directly for a prospect.
+It can be 100% personalized and therefore, be used at a crucial moment of the buyer’s journey.
 Pardot allows this to be done seamlessly.
 If Sales teams and Marketing teams aren’t making this happen yet, that’s a lot of untapped sales potential.

 9. Engagement Studio

-You can use Pardot’s own version of retargeting with Engagement Studio.
-This works best with landing pages.
-If someone visits a landing page but doesn’t actually fill out the form, all is not lost.
-Work with Engagement Studio and introduce some Logic to make sure that, after a few days, that same person is sent an email offer.
+You can use Pardot’s version of retargeting with Engagement Studio, working best with landing pages.
+If someone visits a landing page but doesn’t fill out the form, all is not lost.
+Work with Engagement Studio and introduce some logic to make sure that, after a few days, that same person is sent an email offer.

 10. Finally, Segmentation Rules

-An easy to forget but brilliant feature of Pardot, Segmentation Rules allows for a huge range of customer sourcing activities.
+An easy one to forget but a brilliant feature of Pardot, Segmentation Rules, allows for a massive range of customer sourcing activities.
 Play around with it, understand how it can throw up prospects that you didn’t even know last week, and you’ll soon see the beauty of it.

 So that’s it, our list of ten Pardot hacks.
 Chances are you’re doing one or two of these already.
 If you’re not, why are you still reading this?
 These are just 10 Pardot HACKS that you might not have known!

 Are you interested in learning even more about Salesforce?
 Have a look at our blog post ‘Best Salesforce Features To Blast Your knowledge’ to learn more about Salesforce’s features.